British Home Children in Canada, 1869-1930

 British Isles Family History Society of Greater Ottawa, who has researched the stories of many home children.

 "I figure five per cent had a hard time," he said.
-Those include George Green, a 15-year-old who died near Owen Sound, Ont.,
+Those include George Green, a 15-year-old who died

-in 1895, apparently of beatings and starvation.
-His employer was acquitted of manslaughter.
+near Owen Sound, Ont., in 1895, apparently of beatings and starvation.
+His employer was acquitted of

-Suicide was not uncommon among home children, said Sayers, 72, a retired flight-simulator technician in the armed forces.
+Suicide was not uncommon among home children, said Sayers, 72, a retired flight-simulator technician in

 "The girls had the hardest time of it, in my view," he said.
-"Many of the girls were between 12 and 17 and a lot of those girls were molested."
+"Many of the girls were between 12 and 17

+and a lot of those girls were molested."
 In those cases, the girl invariably took the blame.

 For most of the children, separation from family was hardest to bear.

 "The big thing was loneliness, the terrible loneliness," Sayers said.
 "Why was he sent here?
-Why was he taken away from his family?
+Why was

+he taken away from his family?
 This seemed to be a theme with a lot of them."

 Brown's apology follows one by Australian prime minister Kevin Rudd to children held in orphanages before 1970.